 Membership is open to concert and festival promoters, event presenters, venues, booking agents, artists, DJ's, technical crew, show crew, show labour, venue staff, ticketing companies, merchandise companies, catering companies, venue workers... indeed anyone whose primary vocation is in the live music sector.

-The interim board would like to thank the many people and business owners who devoted time to the foundation of the ALMBC.
+In addition to the foundation steering committee the ALMBC board would also like to thank the many people and business owners who devoted time to the foundation of the ALMBC.
 Special thanks to:

 Craig & Leigh Treweek, Publishers, The Music (National); Paul Sloan, Supersonic Billions Agent and Promoter (WA); Stephen Green, SGC Publicity (QLD); Stu Watters and Phil Brown, Morph Consulting (QLD); Leanne de Souza; Stacey Piggott and Rhianna Patrick.

 The live music sector is the most critical component of the overall music supply chain.
 Not only does it provide a creative proving ground for Artists, it sustains the vital platforms and infrastructure required to develop and commercialise an artists IP.

 Businesses that operate in the Live Music sector employ thousands of skilled, knowledge workers and technicians, as well as commercial opportunities and jobs for thousands of small businesses that work within the sector - from stage crews through to signage companies and food vans.

 ALMBC Members and the Live music sector make a significant contribution to the Australian economy, employing thousands of people.

 As overseas artists are unable to perform due to the COVID-19 disease, the local music industry becomes critically important to sustain revenues and employment.

 - Advocate for the extension of Job Keeper and the Job Seeker programs to ensure operators remain business ready in an industry sector that will continue to be impacted well past the September finish date.